qfpl/blog/content/projects/language-star.md

 The `language-*` project aims to address this with the development of principled Haskell libraries to read, manipulate, and write other programming languages.
-The  first language a we're targeting is Python, due to its widespread use both within Data61 and in greater programming community.
+The first language we are targeting is Python, due to its widespread use both within Data61 and in the greater programming community.
 Our immediate goal is to develop a correct by construction intermediate representation, along with a parser and printer that preserves source formatting.
-After this, we will explore embedded DSLs for writing Python programs in Haskell, and then the integration of static analysis techniques for typechecking, optimization and source code linting.
+After this, we will explore embedded DSLs for writing Python programs in Haskell, and then the integration of static analysis techniques for typechecking, optimisation and source code linting.

 You can view our progress here: [`qfpl/hpython` on GitHub](https://github.com/qfpl/hpython).